Newton Ferrers Estate ~ Callington, Cornwall.

 In the 1920’s a fire claimed two thirds of the house.

-In the late 1990’s new owners had bought the house again and we were asked to completely re-build the west wing back to its former glory which was entirely destroyed during the fire in the 1920’s, and the rest of the house undertook a major restoration.
+In the late 1990’s new owners had bought the house again and we were asked to completely re-build the west wing back to its former glory which was entirely destroyed during a fire in 1940, and the rest of the house undertook a major restoration.

 The west wing was three storeys high and constructed using reclaimed random rubble granite and lime mortar.
 New granite quoins, sills, lintels and string courses were made to match the existing around the rest of the house.